Editor's Pick: The Top 5 Blogs Every Pre-Med Should Be Reading.

-The life of a pre-med student can be hard.
-If you have ever dropped your entire stack of anatomy flashcards in the street, spent your Friday night in the library, or almost slept through that 7:00AM chemistry final, you know this first-hand.
+The life of a pre-med student can be hard, and we’ve all had some embarrassing moments.
+If you have ever dropped your entire stack of anatomy flashcards in the street, spent your Friday night in the library, or almost slept through that 7:00am chemistry final, you know this first-hand.
+You probably don’t go on social media to highlight these moments, though, right?

 This blog is published by the AAMC and features posts from a variety of bloggers.
 The blog posts are divided into different categories based on their focus: Pre-med, Med School, Residents, Resilience, Motivation and Patient Interaction.
 If you’re looking for concrete pre-med advice and tips for how to stay focused, as well as inspiring stories and testimonies from doctors and other health professionals, check out this blog.